alexwlchan/alexwlchan.net/src/_drafts/command-icon.md

 So let's ask a different question: what's the furthest point on the shape from the centre of rotation?

-I believe you can find this point by drawing a line from the centre of rotation to the centre of the circular arc, and then continuing until it intersects the arc:
+You can find this point by drawing a line from the centre of rotation to the centre of the circular arc, and then continuing until it intersects the arc:

 {%
   inline_svg